Evaluates2/Evaluates2-Phone-Interview-Prep/README.md

 - use "E2-Code-review-guidelines" to review the code.

-- mentino that you would prefer if the candidate solve the question in "TDD" style.
+- mention that you would prefer if the candidate solve the question in "TDD" style.

 - after the first code challenge, ask the candidate to do another one in a different programming language (can't be javascript and typescript)!